-- · Your pets should be wearing up-to-date identification at all times. - Put your cell phone number on your pet's tag.
-It may also be a good idea to include the phone number of a friend or relative outside your immediate area-in case you have to evacuate.
+- Your pets should be wearing up-to-date identification always. - Put your cell phone number on your pet's tag.
+It may also be a good idea to include the phone number of a friend or relative outside your immediate area-in case you must evacuate.